 Employers are prohibited from retaliating against freelance workers that oppose practices forbidden by the ordinance, participate in proceedings related to the ordinance, lawfully seek to enforce rights under the ordinance, and/or assert or attempt to assert rights under the ordinance.

-If you have questions about your California employment law rights, contact our experienced Los Angeles County employment law attorneys at Mehtani Law Offices by calling 310-776-3590 or contact us online for help today.
+If you have questions about your California employment law rights, contact our experienced Los Angeles County employment law attorneys at Mehtani Law Offices, P.C. by calling 310-776-3590 or contact us online for help today.